casadeagua/S-D-Test/README.md

 Code is in the "diceprobs.py" file

+Found using brute force, over 1 million iterations

 # Results:

-Each represent the percentage chacne of getting that amount of mana AVG mana and AVG RRs are how many you can expect in a turn This assumes you always roll until out of RRs and does count the extra you get if you end on a mana side
+Each represent the percentage chance of getting that amount of mana AVG mana and AVG RRs are how many you can expect in a turn This assumes you always roll until out of RRs and does count the extra you get if you end on a mana side